Drinking Water Quality and Safety

 from aquifers has been naturally filtered as it passes through layers of the earth.

-For people who depend on wells or other private sources of water, the EPA recommends
+For people who depend on wells or other private water sources, the EPA recommends

-annual testing for nitrate and coliform bacteria to detect problems early.
-Testing
+annual testing for nitrate and coliform bacteria.
+This can help to find problems early.

-should be more often if a problem is suspected.
-According to the EPA, the following
+Testing should be done more often if you think there is a problem.
+According to the

-activities in your watershed may affect the water quality of your well.
-This is especially
+EPA, certain activities in your watershed may affect the water quality of your well.

-possible if you live in an area without sewers:
+This is even more likely if you live in an area without sewers.
+These activities include: